SinProp/TimeTrackerApp/README.md

 # Time Tracker Application

 This is a time tracking application designed for measuring actual labor against estimated labor.
-The application was built using Python, MySQL, Flask, and is currently deployed on AWS.
+The application was built using Python, MySQL, Flask, and is currently deployed on AWS with 10-12 Daily Users.

 ## Features